Egg Recall Alert: Costco Brand Organic Eggs Issued Class I Recall Over Salmonella Risk

 Wash your hands

-Not only can food be contaminated by manufacturers, you can contaminate your own food by not practicing good hygiene in the kitchen.
-To avoid cross contamination, wash your hands thoroughly with soap and warm water before handling any food.
+Not only can food be contaminated by manufacturers, but you can contaminate your own food by not practicing good hygiene in the kitchen.
+To avoid cross-contamination, wash your hands thoroughly with soap and warm water before handling any food.

 Cook your food thoroughly